mrDarcyMurphy/Zombie-Cookies/README.md

 Zombie-Cookies
 ==============

-Zombie quotes cookies improperly which causes errors when reloading them.
+Zombie quotes complex cookies improperly which causes errors when reloading them.

 ### Tip
 Install the modules and install mocha globally